 Electric: check water levels every fortnight (see below)

 Petrol: use standard unleaded petrol in your cart

 LOOKING AFTER YOUR GOLF CART

 Your personal golf cart is an important investment and you need to protect your investment and make sure it lasts.
 Whether your golf car is petrol or electric and whether it is new or used, maintaining your golf cart is not difficult and can be easily achieved with a regular maintenance schedule.
-Most golf cart manuals have detailed instructions for maintenance.
+Most golf cart manuals which come with new carts have detailed instructions for maintenance.

 Maintaining Your Golf Cart